vbergaaa/Annihilation-Special-Forces-Helper/README.md

 # Annihilation-Special-Forces-Helper
 A program used to assist players who play the SC2 Custom Arcade Game, "Annihilation Special Forces"

 You can use this program to plan and create your in game loadouts.
-It accurately shows your complete statistics, and goes beyond the in-game stats by including unit specific buffs from perks, souls, and ranks.
+It accurately shows your complete statistics, and goes beyond the in-game stats by including unit specific buffs from perks, souls, and ranks, as well as combining them to give you an indication of your overall power.

 ## Download Instructions
 To run this program, you will need to have Microsoft .NET Core installed on you computer.
 To check if your computer already has it installed, you can run the following command from a command prompt window: